 Firstly, find some WiFi and download the Indigemoji app from the App Store or Google Play.
 You can now look through the stickers and share them to text messages, WhatsApp, Messenger or social media platforms.
 On Apple platforms they also function as a sticker pack, allowing for better integration onto your phone.
 Because they are stickers, they can’t be used in-line with text on social media platforms - instead they will behave more like images.
 In 2021 we also added them as a custom sticker set in Signal.

 Why don’t they behave exactly like normal emojis?

 Emojis were originally developed in Japan before being adopted, expanded and used around the world.
 The official emoji set is now controlled by Unicode, an international consortium that approve and manage what emojis are adopted into the official set.
 To get a new emoji adopted into the official set, you need to go through an extensive application process, a process which recently rejected a key symbol of Aboriginal Australia, the Aboriginal Flag.
-Therefore we’ve made our own sticker set to reflect our own language and culture.
+Therefore we’re making our own sticker sets to reflect our own languages and cultures.